ES

 Here is what actually happens when you book through us:

 1. You tell us your dates.
-Pick one or more preferred dates within the next 31 days, your party size, and a few preferred time slots.
+Pick one or more preferred dates, your party size, and a few preferred time slots.
 Submit your name and email.

 2. You pay the flat fee (equivalent to GBP 8) on Stripe.
 The amount is shown and charged in your own local currency before you confirm.
 Payment goes through Stripe Checkout.
 We never see your card details.
 We only receive your name and email.

-4. At 6pm JST, our bot competes.
+4. When the release fires, our bot competes.
 We run pre-warmed sessions against the cafe and submit the eight-step form for your party as soon as the release opens.

-5. If 6pm misses, the scanner takes over.
+5. If the release misses, the scanner takes over.
 The bot keeps watching for cancellations on every preferred date until the day after your last preferred date.

 6. You get a confirmation email.
 As soon as we secure a seat, you receive an email with the date, time, party size, and the cafe-side reservation reference.